dopeghoti/DiscordCurrentlyCastingBot/INSTALL.md

        - Read Message History
        - Use External Emojis
        - Use Slash Commands
-   - Scroll up to Scopes, and check `bot`
-   - Click Copy to copy the pre-prepared Bot Invite link.
+   - Click Copy at the bottom of the page to copy the pre-prepared Bot Invite link.
    - If it is your server go to it yourself and invite the bot.
    - If it is not, give the link to the server owner.
  - Ensure the bot has the correct permissions on the Monitor and Control channels.